ericabxy/srd20/docs/Equipment.markdown

 company: Wizards of the Coast
 operator: AKSmith
 title: Equipment
+category: srd-basic-rules-and-legal
+order: 10
 ---

-This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.
+<small>This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.</small>

 # EQUIPMENT